NicholasLYang/saber/README.md

 compiler.
 Right now I'm just compiling it to WebAssembly, but hopefully I'll be able to port it to other platforms.

+## Contributing

+Contributors are welcome!
+To develop on Saber, all you need is Rust, either stable or nightly.
+Currently Saber compiles on rustc 1.44.1 and rustc 1.46.0-nightly.

+To run Saber code, you need NodeJS, version 12 or later.

+I'm currently running Saber on macOS Catalina, but I don't see why it shouldn't work on Linux or Windows

+### Setup

+Clone the repo, then `cd` into `build/`.
+Run `npm install`.

+To compile a Saber file, run `cargo run <file>`.
+It will generate into `build/`.
+To run the generated code, run `node build/load.js`.

 ## TODO
 - General
   - ~~Fix all the damn copies and bad, non idiomatic Rust.~~